“Still think e- invoicing in Malaysia is far off? It’s already reshaping how businesses report and manage tax.”

 - Digitization grant: MSMEs are eligible to receive RM5,000 each for upgrading their sales systems, inventory systems, and digital accounting systems.

-- Capital allowance: Effective from YA2024, the capital allowance claim period and rate is reduced to 3 years with a 40% initial and 20% annual allowance, respectively for ICT equipment, software, and related consultation and licensing fees.
+- Capital allowance: Effective from YA2024, the capital allowance claim period and rate is reduced to 3 years with a 40% initial and 20% annual allowance, respectively, for ICT equipment, software, and related consultation and licensing fees.

 - Tax deduction: From YA2024 to YA2027, MSMEs can enjoy a tax deduction of up to RM50,000 each assessment year for ESG-related expenditures, including consultation fees for e-invoice implementation.

-To facilitate efficient execution and provide businesses with sufficient preparation time, the adoption of e-invoicing will occur in phases and is expected to be fully integrated by July 1, 2025.
+To facilitate efficient execution and provide businesses with sufficient preparation time, the adoption of e-invoicing will occur in phases and is expected to be fully integrated by July 1, 2026.

-The above implementation timeline is based on the annual turnover or revenue determined based from the financial year 2022.
+The above implementation timeline is based on the annual turnover or revenue determined from the financial year 2022.

 Types of transactions and documents that are covered under Malaysia’s e-invoicing: